zifeishan/braindump/README.md

 BrainDump
 ====

-Creates automatic reports after each DeepDive run.
+BrainDump is the automatic report generator for [DeepDive](http://deepdive.stanford.edu/).
+With BrainDump, developers are able to get automated reports after each DeepDive run, and delve into features, supervision, corpus statistics, which makes error analysis for Knowledge Base Construction a bit easier.

+Please also refer to the [DeepDive tutorial](http://deepdive.stanford.edu/doc/basics/walkthrough/walkthrough-improve.html) that uses BrainDump.

 Installation